“In over 20 years of training, this was one of the best courses I’ve ever attended.”

 At this stage the course must be done face to face.
 However, there may be opportunities to do the course in a webinar environment.
 Please check in with AlertForce on 1800 900 222 in order to see if this might be possible.

 Once deemed competent, you will receive a Statement of Attainment in 10830NAT Course in Crystalline Silica Exposure Prevention.
-If legislation makes the course mandatory this will be your evidence that your training is completed.
+If legislation makes the course mandatory this will be your evidence that your silica awareness training is completed.

 The cost varies depending on the specific course and the training organisation.
 At AlertForce, the current charge is $397 per person.